Provider Authoring Guide¶

 except Exception as exc:

-raise ProviderError(f"Provider 'example' generation failed: {exc}") from exc
+raise ProviderError(f"Provider 'example' prediction failed: {exc}") from exc

 Minimal single-capability protocol skeleton: